meltano/handbook/src/_peopleops/benefits.md

 #### Holidays

 Holidays vary by country and are not generally celebrated by all of Meltano at once.
+Make sure to take off the holidays that are legally required in your country.
 The only all-Meltano days off are Family & Friends days.
 Please follow the instructions in [Tracking Time Off](/peopleops/calendars#tracking-time-off) to log your holidays.

 #### Caregiver leave